22.214.171.124 Payability of relocation scholarship

 A student cannot qualify for a relocation scholarship if they are likely to receive a disqualifying accommodation scholarship in the same period.

 If a student has received a relocation scholarship on the basis that they were not likely to receive a disqualifying accommodation scholarship in the next 12 months, and they are subsequently made an offer of a disqualifying accommodation scholarship for that period that they intend to accept, then the Secretary may review the original decision and find that the student did not qualify for the relocation scholarship at the qualification time.
 This would mean the relocation scholarship becomes a debt and is subject to existing debt recovery provisions (see below).

 If a student is paid an amount of relocation scholarship to which they were not qualified, or cease to be qualified for, the amount paid will be a recoverable amount and an overpayment may be raised.

-- they do not commence full-time study, or
+- do not commence full-time study

-- they started the course but are not undertaking the same course, or another approved scholarship course, as a full-time student at the end of 35 days after the course commences, or
+- started the course but are not undertaking the same course, or another approved scholarship course, as a full-time student at the end of 35 days after the course commences, or

-- they were undertaking a course but are not undertaking the same course, or another approved scholarship course as a full-time student at the end of 35 days after payment qualification.
+- were undertaking a course but are not undertaking the same course, or another approved scholarship course as a full-time student at the end of 35 days after payment qualification.

 Where a person has received a disqualifying accommodation scholarship and a relocation scholarship for the same period, the relocation scholarship would normally be raised as an overpayment, unless the disqualifying accommodation scholarship was paid in error.

-Act reference: SSAct section 592J Qualification for relocation scholarship payment, section 592K Circumstances in which person is not qualified for relocation scholarship payment, section 1223ABE Debts in respect of scholarship payments
+Act reference: SSAct section 592J Qualification for relocation scholarship payment, section 592K Circumstances in which person is not qualified for relocation scholarship payment, section 1223ABE Debts in respect of relocation scholarship payments